Inspiring women at Aviva

 - Aviva Investors have implemented a structured mentoring programme.
 This initially focused on senior female leaders, and later expanded to the broader population.

 Increased gender diversity not only lends us business benefits but also has a wider impact on society and the economy.

-* Leaders are defined as our top 1,300 employees.
+* Leaders are defined as Head of and above.